Here we comment on the energy efficiency status of sorting in some programming languages and recommend actions for improvments.

-We welcome comments on other languages, corrections, updates and - most importantly - improvements
+We comments on other languages, corrections, updates and - most importantly - improvements at feedback(at)greensort.org .

 Compatibility means deliberately repeating other people’s mistakes — David Wheeler